 People don’t want to hear about the features of your profession, they want to know what value your services bring to your client base.
 If they know the benefits, they can help bring you the type of clients and work that you want.
 Next time you say something like “I’m an accountant, I own my own practice and I work with small business owners…” don’t!
 Think about the types of clients that could really do with your service and share this with them instead.

 How to perfect your 60-second networking pitch

 So we’ve talked about what not to do, now it’s time to talk about what you should be doing.

 A great 60-second networking pitch is formed of 4 core components:

 - The introduction – remember to talk about the value you bring to your clients and then ask a question that leads on to the credibility story that you are about to tell.
 E.g. “My name is Heather Townsend and I help accountants grow a one million pound practice.
 Who wishes that they could grow a one million pound practice while working fewer hours with less stress?

-- The credibility story – follow your question with a credibility story that demonstrates how you can help people.
-Keep it short like what prompted your client to engage you and the result they achieved via your services.
+- The credibility story – follow your question with a credibility story that demonstrates how you help people.
+Keep it short and talk about what prompted your client to engage you and the result they achieved via your services.

 - The ask – now you need to ask for introductions to these people that you want to meet.
 The more specific you can be here the better.
 Who is your ideal client?
 It’s best if they link to your credibility story as you can talk about how they need your service too.